-If you have any questions about your graded assignments or exams, please send me an email - PLEASE DO NOT USE CARMEN.
+If you have any questions about your graded assignments, please send an email to grader within 14 calendar days of the posting of grades.
+If you have any questions about your graded exams, please send an email to instructor within 14 calendar days of the posting of grades.
+PLEASE DO NOT USE CARMEN.